• Skip to primary navigation

 I love to see the marbled top so serve mine just as it is!

-If you don’t have any ripe bananas but the craving for banana cake has hit, bake them for 10-15 minutes with the skins on in a ovenproof dish, turning once, and you’ll have soft bananas ready for baking!
+If you don’t have any ripe bananas but the craving for banana cake has hit, bake them for 10-15 minutes with the skins on in an ovenproof dish, turning once, and you’ll have soft bananas ready for baking!

 Get the recipe for this delicious cake below.
 It is very popular indeed on Pinterest right now, so make sure you give it a try!